 Interested in becoming a CRNA?
 Not sure exactly what that means?
-This guest post takes a closer look at what do nurse anesthetists do!
+This guest post by Nick Angelis, CRNA MSN takes a closer look at what do nurse anesthetists do!

 Most operating rooms release the schedule the night before.
 Unlike bedside nurses, nurse anesthetists don’t start their day with Nurse Drama Hour.
 You know, the hand-off that details all the hard, brilliant work the last shift did.
-Usually, the more impressive the nurse’s report, the more likely you’ll find a patient who didn’t get their pain or constipation medicine amusing themselves by playing Jenga with their poop.
+Usually, the more impressive the nurse’s report, the more likely you’ll find a patient who didn’t get their pain or constipation medicine amusing themselves by playing Jenga with the collection of urinals at the bedside.
 So what do nurse anesthetists do?

 I told myself, “This is going to be a long, serious post.
 Please act professional.”
 Oops, let’s start over.

 - Starting your Shift as a CRNA – Preop Assessment

 - Learning the Culture